moby/moby/docs/man/docker-create.1.md

                                'host': use the host shared memory,semaphores and message queues inside the container.
 Note: the host mode gives the container full access to local shared memory and is therefore considered insecure.

 **-l**, **--label**=[]
-   Set meta data on the container (e.g., --label=com.example.key=value)
+   Set metadata on the container (e.g., --label=com.example.key=value)

 **--label-file**=[]
-   Read in a line delimited file of labels
+   Read in a file of labels (EOL delimited)

 **--link**=[]
    Add link to another container in the form of <name or id>:alias